Forth-Standard/forth200x/find.md

 > Find the definition named in the counted string at c-addr.
 If the
 > definition is not found, return c-addr and zero.
 If the definition is
 > found, return xt 1 or xt -1.
 The returned values may differ between
-> interpretation and compilation state.
-In interpretation state,
+> interpretation and compilation state:
+>
+> In interpretation state: If the definition has interpretation
+> semantics, FIND returns xt 1 or xt -1, and EXECUTEing xt performs
-> EXECUTEing the returned xt performs the interpretation semantics of
+> the interpretation semantics of the word.
+If the definition has no
+> interpretation semantics, FIND may produce c-addr 0; if it produces
+> xt 1 or xt -1, EXECUTEing xt performs a system-dependent action.
+>
-> the word.
-In compilation state, the returned values represent the
+> In compilation state, the returned values represent the
 > compilation semantics: if xt 1 is returned, then EXECUTEing xt
 > performs the compilation semantics; if xt -1 is returned, then
 > COMPILE,ing xt performs the compilation semantics.
 >
-> In interpretation STATE, FIND may produce c-addr 0 if the definition
-> has no interpretation semantics; if it produces xt 1 or xt -1,
-> the returned xt represents a system-dependent action.
->
-> If the definition if for a word for which POSTPONE is ambiguous, it is
+> If the definition is for a word for which POSTPONE is ambiguous, it is
 > ambiguous to perform the xt returned by FIND in a STATE different from
 > the STATE during FIND.